 Professor Daniel “Coyote” Souza-

-Professor Daniel “Coyote” Souza was born in 1976 in Rio de Janeiro, Brazil and raised in Belo Horizonte, Brazil.
+Professor Daniel “Coyote” Souza was born in Rio de Janeiro, Brazil and raised in Belo Horizonte, Brazil.
 In 1981 Professor Souza began training Judo.
 In 1985 he started training in Brazilian Jiu-Jitsu under Master Rui Diniz Ferreira, 7th Degree Coral Belt and Master Hilton Leao Silva, 9th Degree Red Belt.
 Professor “Souza” earned his Degree in Physical Education in 1998.
 In 1993, Professor Souza began teaching Brazilian Jiu Jitsu at the school of his former master.
 In 1996 he began teaching under his own name, Coyote Brazilian Jiu-Jitsu.
 In 2000, Professor Souza founded Coyote Brazilian Jiu-Jitsu Academy in Brazil, now affiliated with Carlson Gracie Team.

 Professor Souza has won multiple titles and medals as an individual athlete throughout his martial arts career, and his school has earned multiple first place titles and trophies.

 42 years of Judo, Godan 5th Dan Black Belt

 37 years of Brazilian Jiu Jitsu, 6th Degree Black Belt